cloudentity/oauth2c/README.md

 Here are a few examples of using oauth2c with different grant types and client authentication methods:

 ### Grant types

+> **Note**: The authorization code, implicit, hybrid and device grant flows require browser and user authentication.

 #### Authorization code